 How much ginkgo should you take?

 There is no standard dose of ginkgo biloba supplements.
-However, in medical studies, almost all clinical trials have used a standardized extract of ginkgo, standardized to 24% flavone glycosides and 6% terpene lactones.
 A common dose in people with dementia is 40 milligrams of that extract three times daily.
-For improving cognitive function in healthy people, studies have used between 120 milligrams to 600 milligrams of the extract daily.
+For improving cognitive function in healthy people, studies have used between 120 milligrams to 240 milligrams of the extract daily.

 Can you get ginkgo naturally from foods?